Keeping Communities Ready and Resilient

 Restoring Safety When Hurricanes Wreak Havoc

-Just prior to the storm, CONSOR was contacted by the executive office at South Carolina Department of Transportation (SCDOT) with a request to mobilize professional engineer-led inspection teams to perform post-storm safety assessments, document and categorize repair needs, and authorize bridge openings and closures.
+Having performed statewide bridge inspections in South Carolina since 2009, Consor was contacted just prior to the storm by the executive office at South Carolina Department of Transportation (SCDOT) with a request to mobilize professional engineer-led inspection teams to perform post-storm safety assessments, document and categorize repair needs, and authorize bridge openings and closures.

 Risk Assessments for Readiness and Resilience in Oregon